ribeiro-julio/hacking/portswigger-web-security-academy/sqli/README.md

 # SQL injection

 SQL injection allows information retrieval from the database.
 It can appear in URL parameters, cookies, XML payloads, or any other element that interacts with a database query.
 This vulnerability can show the results of the injected query in the front end, or can be blind (the results are not shown).
-For blind vulnerabilities, some techniques can be used to get data from the database (conditional responses, conditional errors, time delays, out-of-band interaction...)
+For blind vulnerabilities, some techniques can be used to get data from the database (conditional responses, conditional errors, time delays, out-of-band interaction...).
+If the application doesn't respond to the vulnerability directly the query can be injected to the database for further execution, such as using the creating an account with a query to update some other user password (second-order SQL injection)

 [Cheat sheet](https://portswigger.net/web-security/sql-injection/cheat-sheet)